 A portrait is all about the subject, so remember to keep the focus on your child.
 The background is crucial, so remove any objects around or behind him that may fight for attention or, better yet, use a solid-coloured bedsheet as a backdrop.

-You also want as much light as possible.
+You also want as much light as possible to take good photos of your child.
 Hart says that an off-camera flash works better to control shadows; alternatively, take the shot in a room that has a big window and, hence, plenty of natural light.
 “Talking to your child will put him at ease and hopefully bring out a range of facial expressions,” he adds.
 “Don’t criticise him or make him feel self-conscious, and keep the session short.”

 First, remember to waterproof your camera.
 Hart suggests investing in a plastic cover.
 Taking underwater shots is not easy, and the bulky camera case can be tricky to handle, so be patient.
 If you want to photograph your kids performing a specific action – say, jumping out of the water – you may have to ask them to keep doing it until you get a good shot.